-Term Definition 4-Year Cohort The percentage of students who graduate in four years with a regular high school diploma Graduation Rate divided by the number of students who form the cohort for the graduating class.
-7-Year Cohort The percentage of students who graduate in seven years with a regular high school diploma Graduation Rate divided by the number of students who form the cohort for the graduating class.
-ACT Standardized college readiness assessments AQuESTT Accountability for a Quality Education System, Today and Tomorrow; Nebraska's school and district accountability system CCSSO The Council of Chief State School Officers CFR Code of Federal Regulations Children with Disabilities Children who require special education services or those who have one or more disabilities such as autism, communication disorders, deaf blindness, emotional disturbances, hearing impairments, intellectual disability, orthopedic impairments, other health impairments, specific learning disabilities, traumatic brain injuries, or visual impairments, including blindness.
-Chronic A student is identified as chronically absent when a district reports that he or she has not Absenteeism been present for 10 percent or more of the days that he or she was "in membership" at a school.
+The percentage of students who graduate in four years with a regular high school diploma divided by the number of students who form the cohort for the graduating class.
+The percentage of students who graduate in seven years with a regular high school diploma divided by the number of students who form the cohort for the graduating class.
+Standardized college readiness assessments Accountability for a Quality Education System, Today and Tomorrow; Nebraska's school and district accountability system The Council of Chief State School Officers Code of Federal Regulations Children who require special education services or those who have one or more disabilities such as autism, communication disorders, deaf blindness, emotional disturbances, hearing impairments, intellectual disability, orthopedic impairments, other health impairments, specific learning disabilities, traumatic brain injuries, or visual impairments, including blindness.
+A student is identified as chronically absent when a district reports that he or she has not been present for 10 percent or more of the days that he or she was "in membership" at a school.
 "Membership" is defined as the number of school days in session in which the student is enrolled and registered during the annual reporting period from July 1 to June 30.
-CTE Career and Technical Education Demographically Transitioning School Schools typified by substantial populations of English Learner students and families DHHS-CFS Department of Health and Human Services - Division of Child and Family Services EBA Evidence based analysis - Tool to obtain information about the measures of the six tenets of AQuESTT.
+Career and Technical Education Schools typified by substantial populations of English Learner students and families Department of Health and Human Services - Division of Child and Family Services Evidence based analysis - Tool to obtain information about the measures of the six tenets of AQuESTT.
 Each public school completes an EBA questionnaire used to explain policies and practices.
-Economically Disadvantaged Low-income students who qualify for free or reduced priced lunch and students who are homeless, migrant, or runaways.
-Education Workforce Index Value calculated at the state, district, and building levels to provide information about the strength of the educator workforce in relation to equitable access planning ELA English language arts ELP English language proficiency ELPA21 ELPA21 is a group of states that designed and developed an assessment system for English Learners.
-The system is based on the English Language Proficiency Standards and addresses language demands needed to be college and career ready English Learner (EL) Students who are unable to communicate fluently or learn effectively in English, who often come from non-English speaking homes and backgrounds, and who typically require specialized or modified instruction in both the English language and in their academic courses ESEA Elementary and Secondary Education Act ESSA Every Student Succeeds Act ESU Educational Service Unit Formula Grant Noncompetitive grant which awards funds based on a predetermined formula Growth An adjustment to the Status rating may be made based on the percent of NeSA scores that showed improvement compared to the same individual's performance in the previous year.
+Low-income students who qualify for free or reduced priced lunch and students who are homeless, migrant, or runaways.
+Value calculated at the state, district, and building levels to provide information about the strength of the educator workforce in relation to equitable access planning English language arts English language proficiency ELPA21 is a group of states that designed and developed an assessment system for English Learners.
+The system is based on the English Language Proficiency Standards and addresses language demands needed to be college and career ready Students who are unable to communicate fluently or learn effectively in English, who often come from non-English speaking homes and backgrounds, and who typically require specialized or modified instruction in both the English language and in their academic courses Elementary and Secondary Education Act Every Student Succeeds Act Educational Service Unit Noncompetitive grant which awards funds based on a predetermined formula An adjustment to the Status rating may be made based on the percent of NeSA scores that showed improvement compared to the same individual's performance in the previous year.
+(Since high school students only take the ACT once, Growth does not apply.)